kovasap/reddit-tree/README.md

 ## TODOs

+* Make edges disappear when node is invisible to make the tree look like it's growing as the time slider is used.
 * Try on larger data sets - add fail safes for when dataset crashes code.
 * Add histogram or text describing how comment post timing (relative to OP) effects its chances to get many upvotes/responses.